 - Known as: Galapagos Giant Tortoise, Galapagos tortoise.

-Estimated numbers left in the wild: 19,000, possibly more (population is increasing).
+- Estimated numbers left in the wild: 19,000, possibly more (giant tortoise populations are increasing).

 Table of Contents

-The Galapagos giant tortoise is a huge, slow-moving, brown-shelled tortoise that measures an average of 1.2 meters long and weighs 250 kilograms – though an occasional huge specimen can reach as much as 400 kilograms in weight.
+The Galapagos giant tortoise is a huge, slow-moving, brown-shelled tortoise and type of turtle that measures an average of 1.2 meters long and weighs 250 kilograms – though an occasional huge specimen can reach as much as 400 kilograms in weight.